alvidofaisal/TurboMart/PRD.md

    - Strategic use of opacity and color overlays to maintain text readability
    - Consistent loading states to prevent jarring layout shifts

+5. **Areas for Improvement**:
+   - **Mobile Responsiveness**: Current mobile layouts require optimization for smaller screens, particularly in the product listing and detail views
+   - **Initial Load Performance**: The first-time user experience needs optimization to reduce the "Loading fresh data" screen duration
+   - **Data Presentation**: Number formatting needs standardization across the application to ensure consistent display of quantities and prices

 These UI/UX enhancements work alongside the technical optimizations to create a cohesive, high-performance shopping experience that maintains visual appeal even under challenging network conditions.

 ## Next Steps

+1. Optimize mobile display for better responsiveness across all device sizes
+2. Reduce initial load time for first-time visitors to improve user retention
-1. Complete fine-tuning of database performance
+3. Complete fine-tuning of database performance
-2. Integrate monitoring systems with alerting
+4. Integrate monitoring systems with alerting
-3. Conduct comprehensive load testing at production scale
+5. Conduct comprehensive load testing at production scale
-4. Document operational procedures for maintenance
+6. Document operational procedures for maintenance